 At the end of their training, students should be able to comment on a document, and know about the history and culture of Spanish speaking countries.

 They must also be able to understand more complicated speeches, verbally present an artistic or literary work, take part in a debate, discussion or even read a text to a speaking partner with little difficulty.

 Students today are lucky as they benefit from new technology to help them learn how to speak Spanish.
-This includes free Spanish lessons in YouTube videos, podcasts, and a variety of other Spanish online tools.
+This includes a variety of YouTube channels with Spanish videos.
+Such channels offer free Spanish lessons, podcasts, and a variety of other Spanish online tools.
 This permits them to learn Spanish fast.

 YouTube videos are great because you can hear the words pronounced by a native speaker in many cases.
 This gives you a true picture of Spanish vocabulary that you won’t get in your Spanish class textbook.
 Instead of learning conjugation on paper, listen to how correct verb usage sounds with your own ears!